 Malta is a remote worker’s paradise in the middle of the Mediterranean.
 The small island nation has one of the warmest climates in Europe and provides captivating surroundings for working, with picturesque towns dotted along its azure coastline and cosy villages nestled inland among green countryside.
 Combine this with the range of vibrant, modern coworking spaces that have emerged, many with day rates, and you can see why people with flexible post-pandemic work arrangements are turning here to set up office.
-We visited five of the best coworking spaces in Malta to check them out, and here’s what we found.
+We visited some of the best coworking spaces in Malta to check them out, and here’s what we found.

 Coworking in Malta: an overview